The "Many Worlds" interpretation (MWI) of quantum mechanics was developed

 In slightly more technical terms, in MWI all the possible outcomes of a

 quantum interaction are realized.
-The wave function, instead of collapsing at
+The Schrodinger wave function, instead of

-the moment of observation, carries on evolving in a deterministic fashion,
+collapsing at the moment of observation, carries on evolving in a

-embracing all possibilities embedded within it.
-All outcomes exist
+deterministic fashion, embracing all solutions that are embedded within it.

 From a recent poll taken of the leading cosmologists and quantum physics